desmonHak/kernel-callback-removal/NotifyRoutineKernelBypass/Readme.md

 fffff807`2410c570  00000000`00000000 00000000`00000000
 </pre>

-Each one of these entries are a callback registred by an EDR sys driver, lets take the second entry as an example <span style="color: green;">ffff800e`5c7f725f</span>
+Each one of these entries are a callback registred by an EDR sys driver, lets take the second entry as an example <mark>ffff800e`5c7f725f</mark>

 First we need to remove the last byte and null it out (The last 4 bits of these pointer addresses are insignificant), to access the callback entry structure.

 <pre>
 lkd> ? (ffff800e`5c7f725f >> 4) << 4
-Evaluate expression: -140675806956976 = ffff800e`5c7f725<span style="color: green;">0</span>
+Evaluate expression: -140675806956976 = ffff800e`5c7f725<mark>0</mark>
 lkd> dq ffff800e`5c7f7250 L4
-ffff800e`5c7f7250  00000000`00000020 <span style="color: green;">fffff807`252e9b70</span>
+ffff800e`5c7f7250  00000000`00000020 <mark>fffff807`252e9b70</mark>
 ffff800e`5c7f7260  00000000`00000006 00000000`00000000
 lkd> u fffff807`252e9b70 L3
-<span style="color: green;">WdFilter!MpCreateProcessNotifyRoutineEx:</span>
+<mark>WdFilter!MpCreateProcessNotifyRoutineEx:</mark>
 fffff807`252e9b70 48895c2410      mov     qword ptr [rsp+10h],rbx
 fffff807`252e9b75 48894c2408      mov     qword ptr [rsp+8],rcx
 fffff807`252e9b7a 55              push    rbp
 </pre>

-The second entry which is <span style="color: green;">fffff807`252e9b70</span> is one of the functions that will be called when you create a process (WdFilter driver is related to windows defender). and this is only one of the callback entries.
+The second entry which is <mark>fffff807`252e9b70</mark> is one of the functions that will be called when you create a process (WdFilter driver is related to windows defender). and this is only one of the callback entries.

-So in the original cheeckyblinder project what he did is he nulled the whole entry in the callback table which is this one <span style="color: green;">ffff800e`5c7f725f</span>, so using a R/W primitive kernel exploit we can null the entry, and this is what the callback table looks like after nulling it out.
+So in the original cheeckyblinder project what he did is he nulled the whole entry in the callback table which is this one <mark>ffff800e`5c7f725f</mark>, so using a R/W primitive kernel exploit we can null the entry, and this is what the callback table looks like after nulling it out.

 <pre>
 lkd> dq nt!PspCreateProcessNotifyRoutine
-fffff807`2410c500  ffff800e`5beb7b4f <span style="color: green;">00000000`00000000</span>
+fffff807`2410c500  ffff800e`5beb7b4f <mark>00000000`00000000</mark>
 fffff807`2410c510  ffff800e`5c7f758f ffff800e`5c7f7a9f
 fffff807`2410c520  ffff800e`5cdd5c2f ffff800e`5cdd652f
 fffff807`2410c530  ffff800e`5cdd6a9f ffff800e`5e896edf